 Develop a Meditation Practice

-Like exercise and therapy, meditation is a wonderful way to decrease stress and anxiety, both of which can exacerbate gastrointestinal discomfort.
-According to a study, sustained meditation practice can help ease IBS symptoms, especially stomach pain and bloating.
-If you already see a therapist, ask them to give you a few medication techniques for you to try at home between visits.
+Like exercise and therapy, meditation is a wonderful way to decrease stress and anxiety, both of which may exacerbate gastrointestinal discomfort.
+According to a 2011 study, mindfulness training and sustained meditation practice can help ease IBS symptoms, especially stomach pain and bloating.
+If you already see a therapist, ask them to give you a few meditation techniques for you to try at home between visits.

 Apps such as Headspace, which costs $12.99 per month and is available for both iOS and Android, allow you to customize your meditation experience depending on your needs.